Symphony-DAS/symphony-docs/App-Basics.md

 If you now press the **View Only** button at the bottom of the window, the "Pulse" protocol will run and show the individual and mean response of presenting 5 rectangular pulse stimuli through the amplifier.

 <table cellspacing="0" class="note" summary="Note" cellpadding="5" border="1"><tbody><tr width="90%"><td>
 <b>Note:</b> You will receive an error if you run the protocol with an "Empty" rig because there is no available amplifier to output the pulse.
-Try using the "Simulated daq with multi clamp" rig instead.
+Try using the "Simulated heka daq with multi clamp" or "Simulated ni daq with multi clamp" rig instead.
 You will need the <a href="http://mdc.custhelp.com/app/answers/detail/a_id/18877">MultiClamp Commander</a> software running to initialize the rig but it can run in demo mode if you do not have an attached MultiClamp.
 </td></tr></tbody></table>